Latest Peregrine Diary Update

 Keith Betton, Chairman of HOS, said: “It is so good to be able to watch these majestic birds at close range, and to marvel at their ability to fly so fast.
 They have had a tough time in the past and now it is time to help them.
 It is great to be working with the Cathedral staff to help these birds.”

 If you’re interested in the life of birds at Winchester Cathedral, you may be interested to know that in August 2020, with funding from Birds on the Brink, Hampshire Swifts installed 20 nest boxes for swifts in the bell tower of the cathedral.
-Read the latest updates on the birds movements here.
+Read more here.